noramurakozy/noramurakozy.github.io/index.md

 The "Clitoris-Vagina-Vulva" community has nicely collected everything about the male and female reproductive systems, and it is quite clear and cut.

-Lastly, the "Liver-Kidney-Pancreas" community is also showing to be about the
+Lastly, the "Liver-Kidney-Pancreas" community is also showing to be about the intestine zone.

 This means that it can be concluded that the communities (and thus Wikipedia links) are mostly based on the organs placement in the body more than the anatomical systems that they belong to.